hashicorp/terraform-provider-aws/website/docs/d/codecommit_repository.html.markdown

 The following arguments are supported:

-* `repository_name` - (Required) The name for the repository.
+* `repository_name` - (Required) Name for the repository.
 This needs to be less than 100 characters.

 ## Attributes Reference